Reading time: 8 min.

 Should you derma roll before or after Minoxidil?

-While neither option is essentially incorrect, it is most common to derma roll before using Minoxidil.
+It is generally recommended to perform microneedling before using Minoxidil.
 That is because the derma roller creates tiny puncture wounds in the scalp, which help increase the absorption of topical medication.
-That allows the Minoxidil to get in your bloodstream faster and in larger quantities, enhancing its effect.
+That allows the Minoxidil to penetrate your scalp faster and in larger quantities, enhancing its effect.

-How often should you use the derma roller with Minoxidil?
+How often should you use a derma roller with Minoxidil?

-As for the micro-needling, a single session a week should suffice.
-This should generally not be exceeded, because using it too frequently can lead to the creation of scar tissue, which may prevent your hair from growing in the affected area.
+Normally, men need to apply Minoxidil 5% on their scalp twice a day, while women need to use Minoxidil 2% in a single daily dose.
+However, only a trichologist can recommend the optimal medication dosage and application frequency for your specific condition.
+As for the micro-needling, a single weekly session should suffice.
+Using it too frequently can lead to the creation of scar tissue, which may prevent your hair from growing in the affected area.
 This could significantly decrease the effectiveness of most hair growth therapies (however, you might still be a good candidate for hair transplant on scar tissue).

 Side effects of using Minoxidil together with derma rolling

-Research shows that combined Minoxidil and derma rolling therapy is largely safe and well tolerated [12].
-The side effects of using Minoxidil together with derma rolling are mostly a cumulation of the adverse effects of each of these therapies.
+Research shows that combining Minoxidil and microneedling is largely safe and well-tolerated [6].
+The side effects of using Minoxidil together with derma rolling are mostly a cumulation of the adverse effects of each of these individual therapies.

 The most common side effects of topical Minoxidil use include: